Failure to Properly Investigate

 Failure to Properly Investigate & Perform Discovery

 Did your lawyer insufficiently investigate your case in its early stages and neglect to perform discovery, to your detriment during the final stage of your case?
 There may be a solution that can help you recover the financial loss you have suffered.
-The Florida legal malpractice team at Wagner McLaughlin would love to hear from you.
+The Florida legal malpractice team at our Law Firm would love to hear from you.
 We go the extra mile for every client.

 This is the time when you need a strong legal team to help turn things around.
 Every case we take on is important to us, and we spare no effort in helping you get a fair judgment based on all the facts and a thorough investigation of your case.
 If you are not sure whether your case was handled correctly by your lawyer, here are a few warning signs that you may be the victim of legal malpractice.